 Ironbark: permit WA-359-P

-BP, on behalf of Cue Energy Resources Limited, will be leading a small scale geophysical and geotechnical survey in the Carnarvon Basin.
+As part of a joint venture between BP (42.5%), Cue (21.5%), Beach(21%) and NZOG (15%), BP will be leading a small scale geophysical and geotechnical survey in the Carnarvon Basin.
 This activity will only take place in Commonwealth waters and will be regulated by the Offshore Petroleum and Greenhouse Gas Storage Act and the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulation 2012.
-In accordance with the legislation, an environment plan is being developed for the small-scale survey and will be submitted in April 2019 to the Commonwealth regulator, National Offshore Petroleum Safety and Environmental Management Authority, prior to conducting the activity.
+In accordance with the legislation, an environment plan is being developed for the small-scale survey and will be submitted to the Commonwealth regulator, National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA), prior to conducting the activity.
 As part of this process, we are consulting with relevant stakeholders to determine impacts and risks that may be of interest.

 Great Australian Bight